sqlc-dev/sqlc/docs/reference/config.md

 Each mapping in the `sql` collection has the following keys:

+- `name`:
+  - An human-friendly identifier for this query set.
+Optional.
 - `engine`:
   - One of `postgresql`, `mysql` or `sqlite`.
 - `schema`: